GabrielFernandez14/fernandez-cop3330-assignment4part2/readme.md

 ### Editing the Tables
 The user can edit a task via selecting a task from the To-Do table and pressing the edit button.
-Tasks selected from the completed table can not be edited due to the fact they are already complete.
+Tasks selected from the completed table cannot be edited due to the fact they are already complete.

 Upon selecting a task and pressing the Edit button, the contents of the task that was